jgoneil/Checkers/docs/DesignDoc.md

 communicate very often with inside themselves.
 For our fan-out connections, we found the highest number of connections needed in our UI Tier.
-This makes sense as the UI tier relied heavily upon all of the classes in our system for functionality and to send all of the information to the frontend so it could be displayed properly for the user.
+This makes sense as the UI tier relied heavily upon all of the classes in our system for functionality and to send all of the information to the frontend, so it could be displayed properly for the user.

 The overall coupling factor of our system was 20.32%, meaning that we did a good job of eliminating coupling in our system.
 Our attribute hiding factor was 85.15%, meaning that we